debxylen/open-source-insurgency/README.md

 It’s not just privacy—it’s about removing digital dictatorship and monopoly altogether.
 Our computer, our software, our data.

-# Data Ownership
+## Data Ownership

 Corporations harvest, process, and profit from user data while giving nothing in return.
 Every action online generates value, but that value is stolen instead of distributed.
 Digital socialism means flipping the script—users owning their data, deciding how it’s used, and getting paid for the value they create.

 Decentralized networks, better and clearer privacy policies can ensure no single entity holds power over personal information.
 The internet should be an ecosystem where individuals control their data, not a corporate goldmine.

-# Digital Autonomy
+## Digital Autonomy

 You should have complete control on your device and what runs on it.
 Closed-source software strip users of real control, and restrict public and individual auditing.
 Currently, Big Tech dictates what programs run, what devices stay supported, and who gets access.

 Digital autonomy is about reclaiming this control—owning what is running on our devices (and lives), the data, and the experience itself.

-## GPLv3 > MIT: Keeping Tech Truly Free
+## Licenses: Keeping Tech Truly Free

-GPLv3 keeps things actually free, while MIT just lets companies yoink your work and sell it back to you.
+Licenses like GPLv3 best preserves the spirit of open-source, while licenses like MIT just lets companies yoink your work and sell it back to you.

 - MIT is basically: